Transfer Learning in Deep Reinforcement Learning: A Survey: Transfer Learning Approaches Deep Dive

-An alternative policy distillation approach is called \emph{student distillation}~\cite{czarnecki2019distilling,parisotto2015actor}, which is similar to teacher distillation, except that during the optimization step, the expectation is taken over trajectories sampled from the student policy instead of the teacher policy:

-\cite{czarnecki2019distilling} provides a nice summarization of the related work on both kinds of distillation approaches.
-While it is feasible to combine both~\cite{ross2011reduction}, we observe that more recent work focuses on student distillation, which empirically shows better exploration ability compared to teacher distillation, especially when the teacher policy is deterministic.
+Another policy distillation approach is \emph{student distillation}~\cite{czarnecki2019distilling,parisotto2015actor}, which is resemblant to teacher distillation except that during the optimization step, the objective expectation is taken over trajectories sampled from the student policy instead of the teacher policy, \ie: $\min_{\theta}\cE_{\tau \sim \pi_\theta}\left[\sum_{t=1}^{|\tau|} \nabla_{\theta} \cH^{\times}(\pi_E(\tau_t) | \pi_\theta(\tau_t))\right]$. \cite{czarnecki2019distilling} summarized related work on both kinds of distillation approaches.
+Although it is feasible to combine both distillation approaches~\cite{ross2011reduction}, we observe that more recent work focuses on student distillation, which empirically shows better exploration ability compared to teacher distillation, especially when the teacher policies are \emph{deterministic}.

-From a different perspective, there are two approaches of distilling the knowledge from teacher policies to a student: (1) minimizing the cross-entropy loss between the teacher and student policy distributions over actions \cite{parisotto2015actor, schmitt2018kickstarting}; and (2) maximizing the probability that the teacher policy will visit trajectories generated by the student , i.e. $\max_{\theta} P(\tau \sim \pi_E | \tau \sim \pi_\theta)$ \cite{teh2017distral, schulman2017equivalence}.
+Taking an alternative perspective, there are two approaches of policy distillation: (1) minimizing the cross-entropy between the teacher and student policy distributions over actions \cite{parisotto2015actor, schmitt2018kickstarting}; and (2) maximizing the probability that the teacher policy will visit trajectories generated by the student, \ie\ $\max_{\theta} P(\tau \sim \pi_E | \tau \sim \pi_\theta)$ \cite{teh2017distral, schulman2017equivalence}.
 One example of approach (1) is the \emph{Actor-mimic} algorithm \cite{parisotto2015actor}.
-This algorithm distills the knowledge of expert agents into the student by minimizing the cross entropy between the student policy $\pi_\theta$ and each teacher policy $\pi_{E_i}$ over actions:

-where each teacher agent is learned based on \textit{DQN}, whose policy is therefore derived from the Boltzmann distributions over the $Q$-function output:
+This algorithm distills the knowledge of expert agents into the student by minimizing the cross entropy between the student policy $\pi_\theta$ and each teacher policy $\pi_{E_i}$ over actions: $\cL^i(\theta) = \sum_{a \in \cA_{E_i}} \pi_{E_i}(a|s) \log_{\pi_\theta}(a|s)$, where each teacher agent is learned using a \textit{DQN} framework.
+The teacher policy is therefore derived from the Boltzmann distributions over the $Q$-function output: $\pi_{E_i}(a|s) = \frac{e^{\tau^{-1} Q_{E_i}(s,a)}}{\sum_{a' \in \cA_{E_i}} e^{\tau^{-1} Q_{E_i}(s,a')}}$.
+An instantiation of approach (2) is the \emph{Distral} algorithm \cite{teh2017distral}. which learns a \emph{centroid} policy $\pi_\theta$ that is derived from $K$ teacher policies.
+The knowledge in each teacher $\pi_{E_i}$ is distilled to the centroid and get transferred to the student, while both the transition dynamics $\cT_i$ and reward distributions $\cR_i$ for source domain $\cM_i$ are heterogeneous.
+The student policy is learned by maximizing a multi-task learning objective $\max_\theta \sum_{i=1}^K J(\pi_\theta, \pi_{E_i})$, where \begin{small}